 Now your team can take a look at your backlog and grab tasks to tackle in this sprint by dragging and dropping them into the new sprint group.

-Complete and activate a sprint
+- Complete sprint

 When you've finally come to the end of a sprint, it's time to hit the "Complete" button to mark it as a completed sprint and remove the active indication!